-2.1 Law 2.5 - Fielder Absent or Leaving the Field
+2.1 Law 2.5 - Fielder absent or leaving the field

-If a fielder fails to take the field with his side at the start of the match or at any later time, or leaves the field during a session of play, the umpire shall be informed of the reason for his absence, and he shall not
+If a fielder fails to take the field with her side at the start of the match or at any later time, or leaves the field during a session of play, the umpire shall be informed of the reason for her absence, and she shall not thereafter come on to the field during a session of play without the consent of the umpire.
+(See Law 2.6 as modified).
+The umpire shall give such consent as soon as practicable.